noughtmare/lafont90/README.md

-### 2IMP20 Generic Language Technology Assignment 2
+### Lafont90

-For assignment 2 we chose to implement the interaction nets language first described by Yves Lafont in 1989 [1].
+In this repository we implement the interaction nets language first described by Yves Lafont in 1989 [1].
 Interaction nets are a model of computation like the lambda calculus, but even lower level.
 Cellular automata, rewrite systems and Turing machines can all be considered as a special case of